riley-martine/water_skimmer/README.md

 `python water_skimmer.py`

 Program will run for 5 iterations, 20 times.
-Final links will be output to XXlinks.txt, where XX is the number 1-20 of the current time run.
+Final links will be output to `links/XXlinks.txt`, where XX is the number 1-20 of the current time run.